KrunalPatel27/Imprisoned/README.md

 - Add interactable objects to store stuff in. ex: furniture, vents, shelves

 ### Completed
+- New assets and textures for the prison.
+(5h)
 - New Level Design
 - Add mechanim animation for guard and for main character (4h)
 - Implement 3 different AI systems.
 (10h)